- Completed project

 We are developing interactive web-based applications that will help inform management and decision-making in the marine environment.
 These tools will potentially be used by regional councils, government policy-makers, iwi and commercial fisheries.

 - Ocean Plastic Simulator - this educational online tool allows users to explore how the ocean and coast are connected by ocean flows.
 It is based on ocean modelling data.
 Users can drop virtual plastic into the ocean and discover where it will end up.

-- Another tool will show how management decisions in the Tasman and Golden Bay region may affect the marine environment and influence the scallop fishery.
-It will help users understand how their management decisions could impact the productivity and quality of the marine environment.
+- Bayes decision network tool - shows how management decisions in the Tasman and Golden Bay region may affect the marine environment and influence the scallop fishery.
+It helps users understand how their management decisions could impact the productivity and quality of the marine environment.
 The application uses a ‘Bayesian Network’ to connect environmental management strategies with ecosystem properties.
-This web-based tool is currently testing and development and is expected to be available online in 2019.
+This web-based tool requires a software license.

 This is a national project.